Rifkatu Adamu Chidawa

-Rifkatu Adamu Chidawa (born 18 February 1956) is the Commissioner for Tourism and Culture, Niger State, Nigeria.
+Rifkatu Adamu Chidawa (born 18 February 1956) was the Commissioner for Tourism and Culture, Niger State, Nigeria from 2019 to 2023.

 Early life

 Chidawa was born on 18 February 1956 in Diko of Gurara Local Government area of Niger State.

 Education

 Chidawa began primary school in January 1962, then went to Government Girls Secondary School, Minna.
 She later obtained her National Certificate of Education in 1981.
 Chidawa was posted to Government Day Secondary School Suleja, Niger state for one year National Youth Service Corps programme in 1981.
 She obtained her first degree certificate in education (B.Ed.) from Ahmadu Bello University.
 She later went to University of Abuja in 1999 for a master's degree in education administration and planning.

 Career

 Chidawa started her career as a teacher.
 She headed various secondary schools in Abuja and Niger state.
 Later on, she was appointed as Commissioner of Tourism and Culture.
 Chidawa started a programme to perform free cancer screenings in the Gurara Local Government Area of Niger State.